vrld/HC/docs/MainModule.rst

 .. function:: HC.neighbors(shape)

    :param Shape shape: Query shape.
-   :returns: Table of neighboring shapes, where the keys of the table are the shape.
+   :returns: Table of neighboring shapes, where the keys of the table are the shapes.

 Get other shapes in that are close to ``shape``.
 The table is a *set*, meaning that the shapes are stored in *keys* of the table.